Compliance Monitoring Changes

 - Agencies are still required to physically inspect “all buildings” unless a project inspection is conducted under REAC protocol.
 If randomly selected units don’t cover all buildings, then the agency may inspect some aspect of the building like the exterior, common areas, or HVAC.

 - The reasonable notice requirement is shortened from 30 to 15 days with notice of specific low-income units identified for certification or physical inspection to occur only on the day of inspection.
 Agencies are required to randomly and separately select units for inspection and certifications for review, by choosing at least the minimum number of units in each case.

 - Agencies are required to amend their qualified allocation plans (QAP) to reflect the final regulations by Dec.
 31, 2020.
 IRS Revenue Procedure 2016-15 is obsolete with respect to an agency at the earlier date on which the Agency’s QAP is amended to reflect these final regulations or Dec.
 31, 2020.

 This has been prepared for informational purposes, is general guidance only and does not constitute legal or professional advice.
 You should not act upon the information contained in this publication without first obtaining professional advice specific to, among other things, your individual facts, circumstances and jurisdiction.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its partners, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.

-InsightAffordable Housing News & Views - January 2019The latest industry insight, news, and events
+InsightAffordable Housing News & Views - April 2019The latest industry insights, news, and events